juliarose/tf2-price/README.md

 Fractional currencies pose arithmetic challenges due to the inherent imprecision of floating-point numbers.
 A solution is to handle currency in its smallest unit (e.g., cents for US currency, or weapons in Team Fortress 2), stored as integers.
 This allows precise calculations without [cumbersome conversions](https://gist.github.com/juliarose/f2b5aaa2c71b90d536668e0143d16936), ensuring predictable outcomes.
 Additionally, this crate offers a container for floating-point currencies when needed.

-In release builds in Rust, integers pose the risk of [overflowing](https://en.wikipedia.org/wiki/Integer_overflow).
-While, this behaviour is [not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html#integer-overflow), it is problematic.
-This crate uses [saturating arithmetic](https://en.wikipedia.org/wiki/Saturation_arithmetic) for integer arithmetic and also provides methods for checking for overflow.

 ## Installation

 ### With Serde